Bistec Encebollado

 Serving Suggestions

-Serve with white rice, black beans (or red beans), salad.
+Serve with white rice, black beans (or red beans), and salad.
 This is a popular addition to the Costa Rican casado.
 Occasionally this dish will be served with gallo pinto.

 Join me over at my favorite place- Instagram.